-When I talk to parents and teachers of neurodivergent kids and teens, especially those raising and teaching autistic children, I often hear, “I can’t figure out what motivates her,” or “He only cares about video games” or even, “I can’t get them to care about anything.”
+When I talk to parents and teachers of neurodivergent kids and teens, especially those raising and teaching autistic children, I often hear, “I can’t figure out what motivates her,” or “They only care about video games” or even, “I can’t get him to care about anything.”

 Here’s the thing: I’ve never met a kid without interests.
-As the trusted adults raising and teaching neurodivergent kids, we may have to listen a little harder and look a bit closer, especially if a child’s interest doesn’t fit into society’s norm of “expected.”
+As the trusted adult raising and teaching neurodivergent kids, you may have to look a bit closer, especially if a child’s interest doesn’t fit into society’s norm of “expected.”

 The Power of Interests

 Side note: There are times when a child or teen may be experiencing depressive symptoms that lead to feeling a loss of interest in things they were once interested in.
-If this is the case, talk to your child’s pediatrician or mental health provider about your concerns.
+If this is the case, talk to your child’s pediatrician or mental health provider about your concerns because this may be more connected to depression than having deep, narrow interests.

 If you are a teacher trying to figure out what motivates your student, talk with their parents, they will know.
-Parents, if you are seeing an unmotivated child at home, talk with their teacher to hear what your child does during free time at school.
-Once we find the interest, we can use it to build a trusting relationship.
-Someone who gets our interest makes us feel seen.
-Understanding a child’s interest will also help us scaffold current skills into learning new skills.
+Parents, if you are seeing an unmotivated child at home, talk to your child’s teacher to hear what they do during free time at school.

 Let me tell you a story.

 When my son was young, he loved Angry Birds.
 Remember Angry Birds?
 Well, it started as a fun game we would play together on my phone between dinner and bath time, but then this interest went deep so we dove in.
 We bought toy Angry Bird characters, slingshots, and building blocks.
 I wrote Angry Birds-themed social stories.
 We bought Angry Birds merch.
 I even made a Bad Piggies Halloween costume BY HAND (this one stretched me) because it was way too specific to buy anywhere.
 To this day, I still know the names of all the Angry Birds.
-Did you know the birds have names?
+Yes, they all have names.

 Around this same time, my son was uncomfortable tolerating the sensory demands that came with playing outside.
 He loved launching the Angry Birds characters into block towers inside our house with us, which expanded his connection during play time, but being outside was still too much.